Article

 Surgical Options for Restoring Mobility

 For severe cases where non-surgical treatments have not shown effectiveness, surgical options might be considered.
-Specialized surgical techniques at Corewell Health focus on repairing and reconstructing knee structures to restore mobility.
 Procedures include cartilage repair, ligament reconstruction, and removal of loose fragments (Beaumont Health).

 Surgical Option Purpose